karoassociation/Standard/Writerside/topics/1-2-Functions.md

 The return type defines the type of the value the function returns.
 It is defined by a colon followed by the type.

+A function marked with the `sl.attributes::constructor` attribute must have `sl.types::void` as return type.

 **Example:**

 The following example defines two functions (one with a parameter list, the second one without a parameter list) (these examples are incomplete).